-- A. Board Property An asset held in the name of the Board. - B. Destruction The removal of goods or materials from the HCPSS that are no longer recognizable or useable as originally intended. - C. Disposition The sale, trade, destruction, or other disposal of any item that is deemed to no longer have a significant use to the instructional or support programs of the HCPSS. - D. Donations Equipment, materials, money, or property given to a school or to the school system for use in or in conjunction with educational or extracurricular programs. - E. Economic Repair The condition in which the cost to repair is less than the reasonable cost of the purchase price or replacement value. - F. Fixed Asset A resource that meets all the following criteria: - 1.
+- A. Board Property An asset held in the name of the Board. - B. Destruction The removal of goods or materials from the HCPSS that are no longer recognizable or usable as originally intended. - C. Disposition The sale, trade, destruction, or other disposal of any item that is deemed to no longer have a significant use to the instructional or support programs of the HCPSS. - D. Economic Repair The condition in which the cost to repair is less than the reasonable cost of the purchase price or replacement value. - E. Fixed Asset A resource that meets all the following criteria: - 1.
 Tangible in nature - 2.
-Has an extended useful life of at least one year - 3.
+Has a useful life of at least one year - 3.
 Is not a repair part or supply item - 4.
 Has an acquisition cost of \$5,000 or more

-Items meeting the fixed asset criteria are classified by major categories, such as:
+Items meeting the fixed asset criteria governed by this policy are classified by major categories, such as:

+- 1. Improvements to sites and facilities

+- 2. Furniture and fixtures

+- 3. Machinery and equipment

+- 4. Construction-in-progress

+- 5. Vehicles

+- F. Goods Tangible commodities provided to the Board in exchange for payments.

-- 1. Land - 2.
-Buildings - 3.
-Improvements to sites and facilities - 4.
-Furniture and fixtures - 5.
-Machinery and equipment - 6.
-Construction-in-progress - 7.
-Vehicles - G. Obsolete Goods or materials that no longer have a value to the HCPSS. - H. Public Sale The sale of Board property by sealed bid, fixed price, auction, or other generally accepted process. - I. Real Property Real estate, buildings, or other property. - J. Salvage Retention of some component(s) of one item for use in the repair of another like item. - K. Scrap The liquidation of an item, or its remnants, that is no longer useable. - L. Surplus Property Goods or materials identified by school administrators, office or department heads as no longer having a need or use as originally purchased or provided; also called excess property. - M. Trade-In A credit or deduction received for property that is being replaced.
+- G. Obsolete Goods or materials that no longer have a value to the HCPSS.

+- H. Public Sale The sale of Board property by sealed bid, fixed price, auction, or other generally accepted process.

+- I. Real Property Real estate or other property, or improvement to sites and facilities. - J. Scrap The liquidation of an item, or its remnants, that is no longer usable. - K. Surplus Property Goods or materials identified by school administrators, office or department heads as no longer having a need or use as originally purchased or provided; also called excess property. - L. Trade-In A credit or deduction received for property that is being replaced.